axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/icon/README.md

 ### React

-You can use this component like a web component (see above).
+You can use this component directly in your JSX without further React-ification (see Usage above).

+### Pure HTML pages

-### HTML Pages only, import the script like so:
+Import the icon-defining script and use icons like so:

 ```html
 <!DOCTYPE html>